The Story Of The Urethane Skateboard Wheel

 As Frank explains, “Shop owners would say, ‘I can buy a clay wheel for much less money than your urethane.

-A set of Frank’s wheels would retail for $8, a fairly high premium — remember, this was at a time when you could buy a complete skateboard for almost $8.
+A set of Frank’s wheels would retail for $8, a high premium — remember, this was at a time when you could buy a complete skateboard for almost $8.
 But eventually, Frank was able to find a few customers willing to give his Cadillac Wheels a try.

 Finding Success

-“It was a classic snowball situation:’ says Frank.
+“It was a classic snowball situation,” says Frank.

 Growing Pains & Competition

-Roller Sports, the company that Creative Urethanes had originally manufactured roller-rink wheels for, decided to enter the picture.
-In fact, Roller Sports didn’t merely enter the picture, they bought the entire production of wheels from Creative Urethanes.
+Roller Sports, the company for which Creative Urethanes had originally manufactured roller-rink wheels, decided to enter the picture.

-This was in late 1974 and Roller Sports went on a major marketing/advertising blitz to compete with Cadillac Wheels.
 When Roller Sports decided to buy the entire production from Creative Urethanes, Frank realized he needed someone else to produce the wheels.

 Partnership With Bahne